PerriNelson/BibleStudyTools/README.md

 # BibleStudyTools

-Bible Study Tools in React.JS and Redux
+Bible Study Tools

+This project is all about studying the bible, by transcribing it and taking notes as you go.